Credit cards

 A representative APR allows you to compare different borrowing costs between lenders, and gives you an estimate of what annual percentage rate you could receive.

-Please note, thorough research is always advised before applying for any borrowing product, to make sure it’s suitable for your needs beyond knowing just the representative APR.
+Thorough research is always advised before applying for any borrowing product, to make sure it’s suitable for your needs beyond knowing just the representative APR.
+Always read the terms and conditions and other important documents listed before taking out a loan or credit card.

-Some borrowing options will often offer you an APR rate based on your individual personal and financial circumstances, such as your credit score history, in addition to your desired borrowing amount and length of borrowing — this is known as a personal APR.
+Some borrowing options will often offer you an APR rate based on your individual personal and financial circumstances, such as your credit score history.
+This is in addition to your desired borrowing amount and length of borrowing and is known as a personal APR.

-It’s important to understand that your personal APR may be different from the representative APR you see advertised as it reflects your personal circumstances, which in some cases may be considerably different from other customers who’ve applied for the same borrowing option.
+It’s important to understand that your personal APR may be different from the representative APR you see advertised as it reflects your personal circumstances.
+In some cases this may be considerably different from other customers who’ve applied for the same borrowing option.

 Whilst APR can help you understand the cost of borrowing, there are lots of other factors to take into account when choosing a credit card, such as potential fees and charges.
-It’s also important to know that if you pay your credit card bill in full and on time each month, your APR won’t affect you as you won’t pay any interest (unless you’ve used your credit card to withdraw cash).
+It’s also important to know that if you pay your credit card bill in full and on time each month, your APR will not affect you as you will not pay any interest (unless you’ve used your credit card to withdraw cash).

 Some credit cards have higher or lower APRs because they’re designed for specific uses.
 And sometimes, credit cards with higher APRs come with benefits such as cashback or loyalty points.
 In this case, you’d have to work out whether having the benefits of a reward card is worth the higher APR.